-It’s a really, really good question – seeing is shadow work is pretty much looking at your worst negative traits, isn’t it?
+Is shadow work dangerous?
+It’s a really, really good question – seeing as shadow work is pretty much looking at your worst negative traits, isn’t it?

-…And it’s the reason a lot of folks are wary of shadow diving in the first place, especially if you’re into Law of Attraction or read a lot about how you should be keeping your frequency HIGH.
+Are you someone who’s into the New Age, Law of Attraction or has read a lot about how you should be keeping your frequency HIGH?
+Then surely peeking into the darkest corners of your shadow self goes against all that teaching, right?
 (And if you’ve been into spirituality for at least the last 10 years then THAT program can run pretty deep).

 What is Shadow Work?